 Ashok Gadgil

-Ashok Gadgil is recognized with a Heinz Award for his work as a researcher, inventor and humanitarian.
+Ashok Gadgil received the 15th Heinz Award with Special Focus on the Environment – for his work as a researcher, inventor and humanitarian.

 He is a professor of Civil and Environmental Engineering at Berkeley and leads a group at Lawrence Berkeley National Laboratory that works to understand airflow and pollutant transport in buildings.
 The work helps to reduce health risks, improve energy efficiency and enhance the quality of life in developing countries.
 Dr. Gadgil is known for creating simple inventions to solve fundamental environmental problems, such as an inexpensive and reliable water purification system and an improved cook stove for Darfur.